 Anderson had been on head coach Jerry Kill's staff for 10 years prior to taking his role with the Gophers.
-He coached the tight ends at Northern Illinois for three years and coached the wide receivers and kick returners at Southern Illinois from 2001-07.
+He coached tight ends at Northern Illinois for three years and coached wide receivers and kick returners at Southern Illinois from 2001-07.

 Prior to joining Coach Kill's staff at Southern Illinois, Anderson coached at Coffeyville (Kan.)
 Community College from 1997-2000.
 At Coffeyville, three of his student-athletes went on to play in the National Football League.
 Anderson also coached for two seasons at Highland Community College in Kansas (1996-97).